Thursday Afternoon

 3525 Bee Caves Road (78746)

-This course is for those who have never played bridge, or for those who have played and want to review the fundamentals.
+This course is for those who have never played bridge, or for those who have played before and want to review the fundamentals.
 This is a learn-by-doing class.
-You will play a lot of practice hands, each focused on learning the "Standard American" method of bidding, and on learning play-of-the-hand and defense methods most widely used by players today.
+You will play a lot of practice hands, each focused on learning the "Standard American" method of bidding, and the most widely-used play-of-the-hand and defense methods.
 Limit 20.

 Jack Graham